Here’s How to Layer Your Hair Products Like a ProOctober 12, 2021

-To get to the bottom of this hair mystery and help us achieve the flawless style that we leave the salon with, Jill Engelsen, senior hairstylist at Butterfly Studio Salon and a L’Oréal Professionnel artist, shared the correct order to apply hair-care products, ahead.
+To get to the bottom of this hair mystery and help us achieve the flawless style that we leave the salon with, we asked Jill Engelsen, senior hairstylist at Butterfly Studio Salon and a L’Oréal Professionnel artist, to share her tips on how to layer hair-care products.

 The Right Order to Apply Hair Products

 We’re assuming that your hair-care routine starts when you get out of the shower with wet, freshly washed hair.
 The first step is to detangle and brush it out.
-We love the Garnier Fructis Pure Clean Detangler.
+We love the Carol’s Daughter Monoi Multi-Styling Milk.
 “This keeps your hair in its optimal condition and acts as a primer for the other products,” says Engelsen.
 Just keep your detangler on the middle to ends of your hair to ensure it doesn't leave your scalp looking greasy.

 STEP 2: Volumizing Mousse or Spray